Amber pages

 Thomas Kyd, playwright of "The Spanish Tragedy", born today in 1558

-Adolphe Sax, elsewhere recorded as Antoine Joseph Sax, Belgian inventor of the saxophone, born today in 1814
+Adolphe Sax, elsewhere recorded as Antoine Joseph Sax, Belgian inventor of the saxophone, blew his own trumpet for the first time, today in 1814

 Ignace Jan Paderewski, Polish composer and pianist, born today in 1860